The word "Granola" has become almost synonymous with healthful nutrition. Granola is one of the sacred cows of the health food culture and industry.

 Do I pontificate with authority?
 Well, at age seventy, having followed the Bieler diet with moderate faithfulness for 44 years, I seem to be doing pretty well.
 I just single-handed my 38-foot ketch from Florida to Maine last spring, I’m enjoying free geezer skiing at my local Maine ski area, and at my last physical exam, my doctor looked at me gravely and said, "I have bad news for your wife.
 She’s going to have to put up with you for a very long time to come!"

 David Bennett Laing (born 1940 in Hanover, New Hampshire) is the only child of the novelists and poets Dilys Bennett Laing and Alexander Laing.
+A native of Wales, Dilys was a prolific poet who published frequently in the New Yorker and other prominent magazines.
+She was an early feminist.
+Alex was mainly a writer of historical fiction and books on sailing ships.
+He taught English at Dartmouth College.

 After obtaining his master's degree from Harvard, David entered a variety of professions, from park ranger naturalist through forest ranger, preparatory school teacher, college professor, consulting geologist, and environmental educator to technical copy editor.